Starting September 23, you can email firstname.lastname@example.org with

 - please put the address on one line.
 This is right out:

-- leave out the fancy quotes, emojis, and even funny jokes.
+- please leave out the fancy quotes, emojis, and even funny jokes.
 The computer has a terrible sense of humor anyway and no aesthetic taste.

 If you send something the PumpkinBot can’t figure out, it’ll send you a reply with a contact email – please try again to match the rules here, and if you still get another error, please forward the reply to us so we can have some humans take a second look.